 Zikto Walk also detects your body balance.
 Normally, you wear the device on your preferred side.
 If you wear it on the other arm once a week or month, Zikto Walk collects and compares data from both arms.
 It then isolates core areas of the body that need correcting and recommends various exercises to strengthen core muscle groups to avoid further complication or injury.

-The device, of course, features some basic functions.
+The gadget also features some basic fitness tracking functions.
 This includes keeping tallies on your steps, calories, distance travelled and hours slept.
 The tracker also alerts you to any calls, texts, and notifications so you never miss a thing.

 The app provides you with a variety of training programs to improve your spinal strength and to encourage better postural habits.
 You start off by using it for 15 minutes per day, and as your back muscles strenthen, gradually lengthen the time of your training sesssions.